By Spc. Liane SchmersahlAugust 29, 2017

 "They have done great; this is a new experience for some of them and they said they've learned a lot.
 They've been very proactive and eager to participate," she said.
 "I feel as if we've gained a partnership that's going to go a long way years from now; who knows when we might deploy with them, or if I might see these same Soldiers later on in a different unit."

 In addition to learning and training from the sustainment simulation, the unit was able to use the time at Fort Drum to celebrate three junior-enlisted promotions and bond as a team.
 Senior leaders from the 10th Sustainment Brigade also took some of 77th's Soldiers on tour of the brigade's supply support activity (SSA) and areas of operation, giving them a chance to see how active duty Soldiers operate in garrison environments.

 Overall, the two sustainment brigades were able to work together to accomplish a common mission, said 10th Mountain Division Sustainment Brigade Commander Col. Shawn Schuldt.

 "The partnership between the 10th Sustainment Brigade and the 77th Sustainment Brigade proved to be a mutually beneficial experience," he said.
 "The ability to work shoulder to shoulder with this unit really demonstrated the "One team, one fight" mentality."

-The exercise was intended to prepare the 10th Mountain Division (Light Infantry) and 10th Sustainment Brigade for a larger warfighting exercise to take place this fall, where units will be assessed and graded on their mission capability and effectiveness.
+The exercise was intended to prepare the 10th Mountain Division (LI) and 10th Sustainment Brigade for a larger warfighting exercise to take place this fall, where units will be assessed and graded on their mission capability and effectiveness.
 This type of training helps prepare units for real-life scenarios by understanding and familiarizing with the operational demands of deployment and the military decision making process.